ayeshathanawalla/DeepLabCut/README.md

      - Please also install:

         - Working environment: You may install an IDE and/or Jupyter Notebook.
-We worked directly on shell using virtualenv along with byobu/screen to connect and detach from session remotely via SSH
+We worked directly on shell using virtualenv along with byobu or screen to connect and detach from session remotely via SSH while training was going on.

         - You will also need to install the following Python packages (in the terminal type):

           $ pip3 install scipy scikit-image matplotlib pyyaml easydict
           $ pip3 install moviepy imageio tqdm tables
           $ pip3 install pandas

         - Install video processing capability

           $ sudo apt-get install ffmpeg

         - Install python3-tk

           $ sudo apt-get install python3-tk

         - We are working from an older version of the original code provided by Mathis et al. You can use either

           $ # git clone https://github.com/AlexEMG/DeepLabCut.git # Original branch
           $ git clone git@github.com:ayeshathanawalla/DeepLabCut.git # Chen lab modified version